thedavidmeister/radiant-brook/README.md

 Also, for snapshots to work, you will need a free [Keen.IO](https://keen.io/) subscription.

+## What is the license?

+MIT license, same as Symfony 2.
+See License.md.

 ## Why don't you write it in X?

 Maybe, someday.